geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Cloth'd in a fleecy veil the scene around;
 So thick, it scarce allow'd her eye to trace
 The lovely features of the Sea-nymph's face,
-Who from the boat began — " Miranda, haste!
+Who from the boat began — Miranda, haste!
-" Let no vain fear the precious moments waste,
+Let no vain fear the precious moments waste,
 L 2

 148 THE SEA. b&lt;

-" Tho' dense around the morning mists extend,
+Tho' dense around the morning mists extend,
-" Trust the sure guidance of thy faithful friend;
+Trust the sure guidance of thy faithful friend;
-" My bark ne'er courts the breeze's varying force,
+My bark ne'er courts the breeze's varying force,
-" No oars impel, no rudder guides its course,
+No oars impel, no rudder guides its course,
-" I do but bid, at noon or night the same,
+I do but bid, at noon or night the same,
-" It moves unerring to its destin'd aim:
+It moves unerring to its destin'd aim:
-" O come! our cause admits no vain delay." —
+O come! our cause admits no vain delay.—
 She enter'd; swift the vessel glides away.
 In silence pondering on her doubtful fate,
 Beside her friend, Miranda mournful sate;